 My early career was as an editorial researcher on a national newspaper, and I studied drama at the evenings and weekends.
 I then worked as a freelance writer and moved on to study psychology and counselling.

 My career path led me into arts administration and eventually into communications management in the voluntary sector.
-I first came across coaching as a development method back in 2001.
-I was inspired to train as a professional coach, and made the big leap to set up my own business in 2003.
+I first came across coaching as a development method back in 2000.
+I was inspired to train as a professional coach and facilitator, and made the big leap to set up my own business in 2003.

 Success to me is about doing meaningful work that I enjoy and believe in, as well as making a decent living.
 And I love to work with people who want to achieve success on their own terms too.